 The gold rush which people were obsessed more than 100 years ago, has now been replaced by an entrepreneurial rush.1

-Even though I love the idea of becoming self-sufficient by doing what you do best to support your lifestyle, yourself, and your family, there is one nasty bioproduct of all that hustle happening around: There now gazillion of stuff that
+Even though I love the idea of becoming self-sufficient by doing what you do best to support your lifestyle, yourself, and your family, there is one nasty bioproduct of all that hustle happening around: There are now gazillion of stuff that are fighting for our attention:

 You spent so much time thinking about what to wear, what type of hair product to buy, what type of post or book to read.
 This abundance is the reason so many people are suffering from the FOMO effect.2